 Tests to check for side effects of chemotherapy: Before each treatment, your (or your child’s) doctor will check lab test results to be sure the liver, kidneys, and bone marrow are working well.

 The complete blood count (CBC) includes counts of white blood cells, red blood cells, and blood platelets.
 Chemo can lower the numbers of these blood cells, so blood counts will be watched closely during and after chemo.
 The white blood cells and platelets usually reach their lowest point about 2 weeks after chemo is given, though this can occur earlier with high-dose regimens.

 Blood chemistry panels measure certain blood chemicals that tell doctors how well the liver and the kidneys are working.
 Some chemo drugs can damage the kidneys and liver.

 An audiogram might be done to check hearing, which can be affected by certain chemo drugs.

 If doxorubicin or epirubicin is to be given, tests such as an echocardiogram (an ultrasound of the heart) may be done before and during treatment to check heart function.

-For more information on chemotherapy, see the document, Understanding Chemotherapy: A Guide for Patients and Families.
+For more information on chemotherapy, see the “Chemotherapy” section of our website.